eddietejeda/broker/README.md

 # Brokerage
 I like coding in Ruby more than I like manipulating spreadsheets.
-So I created a command line interface to view Schwabb financial data.
+So I created a command line interface to view Schwab financial data.
+You can download your data from [here](https://client.schwab.com/Apps/accounts/transactionhistory/#/).

-The REPL is the UI.
-I want to stay in the Ruby ecosystem when I manipulate the data, to to use the methods, you will need to use.
+For this code, the REPL is the UI.
+I want to stay in the Ruby ecosystem when I manipulate the data, so to use the methods, you will need to be familiar with IRB.
 The code is not optimized for performance.
 Since the primary way I use this code is in the command line, I don't mind if it takes a second to load.
 Although, I developed the code with the mindset that if I optimize the backend, most of the code would still work.

 WARNING: This is just an experiment and not fully tested.
 Do not trust results.